Mottie/tablesorter/README.md

 View the [complete change log here](//github.com/Mottie/tablesorter/wiki/Changes).

+#### <a name="v2.21.3">Version 2.21.3</a> (3/26/2015)

+* Core
+  * Fix icon targeting for class names
+  * Modified sort initiation method.
+A "click" event can now be triggered on a header to initiate a sort - [issue #849](https://github.com/Mottie/tablesorter/pull/849).
+Thanks [johnjameswhitman](https://github.com/johnjameswhitman).
+  * General code cleanup; mostly changing `tagName` to `nodeName`.
+  * Modified, then removed all references to `config.$extraTables` and `config.$extraHeaders` as it was causing a memory leak.
+* Docs
+  * Update jQuery to v1.11.2.
+  * Update Bootstrap to v3.3.4.
+* Grunt Build
+  * Add custom build file name.
+See [issue #829](https://github.com/Mottie/tablesorter/issues/829).
+  * The default custom build file name is now "jquery.tablesorter.custom-widgets.js".
+  * See the [Customize wiki page](https://github.com/Mottie/tablesorter/wiki/Customize#custom-build) for more details.
+* Filter
+  * Make "disabled" a modifiable class name - modify it in `$.tablesorter.css.filterDisabled`.
+  * Select2 filter formatter now escapes forward slashes.
+* Output:
+  * Minor code tweak.
+* Pager:
+  * Make `pagerUpdate` method page parameter optional.
+It was previously required or the page would reset to `0`.
+  * Remove "refreshComplete" bind on destroy.
+Fixes [issue #854](https://github.com/Mottie/tablesorter/issues/854).
+* Resizable:
+  * Major overhaul of this widget to now make it compatible with the stickyHeaders widget.
+  * Sadly, it still doesn't work properly with the updated scroller widget; it's on my to-do list!
+* Scroller:
+  * Added fixed column support!
+Fixes issues [#135](https://github.com/Mottie/tablesorter/issues/135), [#689](https://github.com/Mottie/tablesorter/issues/689), [#763](https://github.com/Mottie/tablesorter/issues/763) and [https://github.com/Mottie/tablesorter/issues/804](#804).
+  * Check out the third table in the [scroller widget demo](http://mottie.github.io/tablesorter/docs/example-widget-scroller.html#group) - change the slider to adjust the number of fixed columns.
+* Storage:
+  * Add option (`widgetOptions.storage_useSessionStorage`) to allow switching from local to session storage.
+Fixes [#851](https://github.com/Mottie/tablesorter/issues/851).
+  * Add a bunch of other storage widget options including `storage_tableId`, `storage_group`, `storage_fixedUrl` and `storage_page`.
+See the [documentation on how they might be useful](http://mottie.github.io/tablesorter/docs/#widget-storage-fixed-url).
+  * Deprecated `config.fixedUrl` in favor of the `widgetOptions.storage_fixedUrl` option.
+* Themes
+  * Add "hover" class to all hover definitions (for the scroller widget mostly).
+  * Remove filter element offsetting margins.
+  * Target `background-color` instead of `background`.
+Fixes [issue #853](https://github.com/Mottie/tablesorter/issues/853).

 #### <a name="v2.21.2">Version 2.21.2</a> (3/13/2015)

 * Core: get accurate column count.
 Fixes [issue #840](https://github.com/Mottie/tablesorter/issues/840).